 The Garden has played a vital role as a testing

-ground for newly introduced economic plants and in the development of agriculture in Zanzibar.
+ground for newly introduced economic plants and in developing agriculture in Zanzibar.

-The garden developed the collection of exotic and indigenous species, and the Garden was used as an arboretum for educational purposes and as a nursery for the sale of seedlings.
+The garden developed a collection of exotic and indigenous species, and the Garden was used as an arboretum for educational purposes and as a nursery for selling seedlings.
 The Garden is also one of Zanzibar’s historical sites.

-The biggest challenges are encroachment by unlawful buildings, cutting trees/plants, illegal growing of crops, habitat destruction, plastic pollution, and littering.
+The biggest challenges are encroachment by unlawful buildings, cutting trees/plants, illegally growing crops, habitat destruction, plastic pollution, and littering.
 The Garden needs all support to survive, so please donate when you visit.
 Any amount is welcome.
 The donation box is in the restaurant.